Nyck de Vries: IndyCar Series

 De Vries took part in an IndyCar test with Meyer Shank Racing at Sebring International Raceway on 6 December 2021, alongside his Formula E teammate Stoffel Vandoorne, who tested for Arrow McLaren SP, Callum Ilott and Jack Aitken.
-Four-time Indianapolis 500 winner Helio Castroneves helped familiarize De Vries with the Dallara DW12.
+Four-time Indianapolis 500 winner Hélio Castroneves helped familiarize de Vries with the Dallara DW12.
 He set the fastest times in the test amongst the four drivers.